Robin Ramsay (actor): Return to stage

-In 1994 he played Julie Christie's husband, Wilf Barlow, in the miniseries Dada is Death, and toured to the Tokyo International Theatre Festival with the Playbox Theatre.
+In 1994 he toured the Tokyo International Theatre Festival with the Playbox Theatre.

 Producing and directing

-In 2008 he produced and directed the feature film Tao of the Traveller, a spiritual adventure film which won a Best Film Award at the South African International Film Festival in 2008, and was selected for screening at several festivals in 2009, including the British Film Festival in Los Angeles, Egypt International Film Festival, Thailand International Film Festival, and Swansea Bay International Film Festival.
+In 2008, he produced and directed the feature film Tao of the Traveller, a spiritual adventure film which won a Best Film Award at the South African International Film Festival in 2008, and was selected for screening at several festivals in 2009, including the British Film Festival in Los Angeles, Egypt International Film Festival, Thailand International Film Festival, and Swansea Bay International Film Festival.
 In 2008 the film was also invited to the Fallbrook Film Festival in California, and won awards in the Research and Experimental categories at the Accolade Film Festival.

-Ramsay became interested in Eastern spiritual matters in the 1960s and studied Taoism and Buddhism and many of the mystical poets such as Rumi, Tagore and Hafiz.
-During the 1980s, he came across the teachings of Brother Lekhraj Kripalani, now formalised as the Brahma Kumaris World Spiritual University, while still performing with Open Secret.
-From 2003 to 2006 he was coordinator of a Brahma Kumaris retreat centre near Wilton New South Wales.
-Ramsay was invited to recreate his Tagore show Borderland in London, for the Lord Mayor of London's "India Now" celebrations.

-In 2008 Ramsay was asked by BK management to make a film on the history of the Brahma Kumaris.
-After research in the British and New York public libraries, it became apparent that the group's history had been seriously compromised in its statements and publications.
-Ramsay's subsequent film on the group, drawn from original BKWSU sources, after its initial popular screening to adherents, was banned from being screened to stakeholders by BK management.
-BK management held a poll among those who had attended the screening, claiming the audience had strongly disapproved of the film.
-This turned out to be false, and management apologised.

-Curator

-Since 2009 Ramsay has been a curator of the forest retreat 'Sanctuary Australia' in northern NSW.
-The retreat is run on Brahma Kumaris principles, while embracing a cruelty-free diet and lifestyle.